translation/rails/README.md

 As the name says, this operation will also perform a sync at the same time.

 Warning: all keys that are not present in the current branch will be **permanently deleted from Translation.io**.

+## Manage Languages

+#### Add or Remove Language

+You can add or remove a language by updating `config.target_locales = []` in your `config/initializers/translation.rb` file, and executing `rake translation:sync`.

+If you want to add a new language with existing translations (ex. if you already have a translated YAML file in your project), you will need to create a new project on Translation.io and run `rake translation:init` for them to appear.

+#### Custom Languages

+You may want to add a custom language that is derived from an existing language.
+It's useful if you want to change some translations for a specific client or another instance of the application.

+The structure of a custom language is : existing language code + "-" + custom text.

+Examples: `en-microsoft` or `fr-be-custom`.

+Custom languages can be added like any other language and fallbacks work as expected.
+It means that if the `en-microsoft.some_key` is missing, then it will fallback to `en.some_key`.
+So you only need to translate keys that need to be customized.

+Note that fallback are chained, so `fr-be-custom` will fallback to `fr-be` that will itself fallback to `fr`.

+Using GetText syntax, it will only fallback to the source language.
+So either you create a fallback mechanism by yourself or you will need to avoid fallbacking by translating everything in Translation.io for the the custom language.

 ## Change the current locale